Staffordshire History Centre

 We are now working with a Design team to further develop the plans for the new build and refurbishment works necessary to create the new Staffordshire History Centre.

-This is also required for the Stage 2 bid, which we expect to submit in Spring 2018.
+This is also required for the Stage 2 bid, which we expect to submit in Summer 2018.
 If succesful work on the new centre could start as early as April 2019.

 On 22 March 2017 stakeholders were invited to a workshop to review progress and to contribute their ideas to forward planning.
 Here is a short video about the workshop.